2014 Clacton by-election: Other candidates

 The Colchester councillor Tim Young was selected as the Labour candidate for the constituency in 2013 for the next general election, and became the party's by-election candidate.

-The Liberal Democrat candidate, Andy Graham, is the former mayor of Bishop's Stortford in Hertfordshire, as well as an actor and author of children's books.
+The Liberal Democrat candidate, Andy Graham, was the former mayor of Bishop's Stortford in Hertfordshire, as well as an actor and author of children's books.

 The Green Party candidate was the environmentalist Chris Southall, who had stood for the party in previous general and local elections.
 He gained some notoriety for a UFO hoax in the 1960s.

 Alan "Howling Laud" Hope was the candidate for the Official Monster Raving Loony Party.
 He is also the leader of the party and the former mayor of Ashburton, Devon.

 Charlotte Rose and Bruce Sizer were independent candidates.
 Rose described herself as a "high class courtesan" campaigning "for sexual freedom" and improved sex education in schools.
 Sizer was a consultant oncologist at Colchester Hospital who stood as a single-issue candidate to get health and cancer care onto the agenda of the political parties.
-He was Joint Clinical Director of the Essex Cancer Network from 2006 until 2008 and is an honorary research professor at the University of Essex.
+He was Joint Clinical Director of the Essex Cancer Network from 2006 until 2008 and was an honorary research professor at the University of Essex.